ioBroker/ioBroker.docs/docs/en/config/multihost.md

 ... the multihost automatic (“sudo iobroker multihost enable” and “sudo iobroker multihost browse“) does not work, but only the old way (`iobroker setup custom`) see above

 ## Multihost with redis
-If a multihost environment is to be installed in which the states are saved in redis, there are still a few things to consider.
+If a multihost environment is to be installed in which the states are saved in redis, a number of things must be taken into account.

 The redis.conf file on the host on which the states are saved must be changed as follows.